gramineproject/graphene/Documentation/oldwiki/Supported-System-Calls-in-Graphene.md

-# Implemented System Calls
 The following is a list of system calls that are currently implemented.
-We will update the list when there is a major release.

-## System calls that are fully implemented
+## System Calls that are Fully Implemented

-### System calls that require multi-process coordination
+### System Calls that Require Multi-process Coordination

 * Process creation (fork/vfork)
 * execve